 "Even the circuit masters have to adapt.
 For example, we forced Hockenheim to remove the chicanes and make other turns, because he had become too dangerous.
 And there are other ambitious projects in the pipeline.
 Maybe the race will be held again in South Africa and maybe a second race in Japan, in Autopolis.
-And before I quit, in four years, I want to organize a Grand Prix in Moscow.
+And before I quit, in four years, I want to organise a Grand Prix in Moscow.
 About seventy billion lire will be enough to build the circuit.
 I want at least two American drivers, a world title for an Englishman and an Italian, safe tracks, respectful racers and even three Ferrari wins a year".

 Sunday, August 11, 1991, at the start of the Hungarian Grand Prix, Ayrton Senna and Riccardo Patrese sprint well, keeping the lead of the race; Nigel Mansell, Gerhard Berger and Jean Alesi follow.
 Despite Nigel Mansell being stuck behind his teammate, Ayrton Senna was unable to gain a substantial margin; meanwhile, Alain Prost retired during lap 28 due to an engine problem.
 When Nigel Mansell manages to pass Riccardo Patrese, he tries to recover against Ayrton Senna, but the narrow and winding Hungarian track makes any attempt to overtake impossible.
 Ayrton Senna won the race ahead of Nigel Mansell, Riccardo Patrese, Gerhard Berger, Jean Alesi and Ivan Capelli, who scored a point with his Leyton House-Ilmor.
-A victory announced.
-Ayrton Senna returned to success in the Hungarian Grand Prix, after five waiting races, and completed a five-place poker that once again puts him back in the World Championship standings from the attacks of Nigel Mansell.
+An announced victory.
+Ayrton Senna returned to success in the Hungarian Grand Prix, after five waiting races, and completed a five-place poker that once again puts him again in the World Championship standings safe from the attacks of Nigel Mansell.
 Twelve points ahead of the Englishman are not a lot, but enough to prevent in any case an attempt to overtake in the next race, in fifteen days in Belgium.
 But above all, the result is also an injection of confidence, for him and for McLaren-Honda.
-No triumphalistic tone, but the satisfaction of having achieved the goal of catching up at the first favorable opportunity presented.
-Put back in the shoes of Super-Senna, the South American rider has brilliantly resisted the useless, timid and even unconvinced moves of the two Williams-Renault drivers to try to overcome it.
+No triumphalistic tone, but the satisfaction of having achieved the goal of catching up at the first favourable opportunity presented.
+Put back in the shoes of Super-Senna, the South American driver has brilliantly resisted the useless, timid and even unconvinced moves of the two Williams-Renault drivers to try to overtake it.

-And so Senna is silent and thanks, having already a warning: a second one would lead him to a probable disqualification.
+And so Senna is silent and thanks him, having already a warning: a second one would lead him to a probable disqualification.
 Of course President Balestre, when the controversy was born, was already on a private jet to the spa of Evian, where he will spend a few days of rest.

 "I missed another good opportunity.
 I don’t feel excluded from the fight for the World Cup, but I should win the next two races".